MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/configurations/install-additional-dsc-resources.md

 ---
 ms.date: 08/01/2022
 keywords:  dsc,powershell,resource,gallery,setup
-title:  Install additional DSC resources
+title:  Install additional DSC Resources
 description: >
-  This article covers how to find and install DSC resources from the PowerShell Gallery.
+  This article covers how to find and install DSC Resources from the PowerShell Gallery.
 ---

 # Install Additional DSC Resources

-Before you write a custom resource to solve your problem, you should look through the DSC resources that have already been created by both Microsoft and the PowerShell community.
+Before you write a DSC Resource to solve your problem, you should look through the DSC Resources that have already been created by both Microsoft and the PowerShell community.

-You can find DSC resources on both the [PowerShell Gallery][1] and [GitHub][2].
-You can also install DSC resources directly from the PowerShell console using [PowerShellGet][3].
+You can find DSC Resources on both the [PowerShell Gallery][1] and [GitHub][2].
+You can also install DSC Resources directly from the PowerShell console using [PowerShellGet][3].

 ## Installing PowerShellGet